Adriano Duarte Rodrigues

 Adriano Duarte Rodrigues (born 7 April 1942) is a Portuguese communication theorist.
 As an assistant professor of the Faculty of Social and Human Sciences (Faculdade de Ciências Sociais e Humanas, or FCSH) of the Universidade Nova de Lisboa, he created Portugal's first communications department and undergraduate degree.

 Duarte Rodrigues advocated a theoretical approach to communication studies, rather than teaching specific techniques of journalism.
-He was named an Extraordinary Professor in 1979 and a Full Professor in 1980.
-He served as the college's director from 1988-1993 and the university's associate dean from 2001–02, retiring and becoming a professor emeritus in 2012.
+He was named an extraordinary professor in 1979 and a full professor in 1980.
+He served as the college's director from 1988 to 1993 and the university's associate dean from 2001 to 2002, retiring and becoming a professor emeritus in 2012.
 A Festschrift in Duarte Rodrigues' honor, titled Comunicação e linguagens: Novas Convergências ("Communication and Languages: New Convergences"), was released in December 2015.

 Biography

 Adriano Duarte Rodrigues was born in Lisbon, Portugal on 7 April 1942, to Silvina Duarte de Candida Rodrigues and Josè Rodrigues.
 As a young man, Duarte Rodrigues attended the University of Strasbourg, where he received degrees in theology (1968) and sociology (1970).
 He supported himself during his education by working in a bank and then in a bottling plant.
 From 1971 to 1977, he was an assistant professor at the Université catholique de Louvain, obtaining his PhD in his final year there.

 Immediately after graduating, Duarte Rodrigues was hired as assistant professor at the FCSH of the Universidade Nova de Lisboa, where he founded the Communication Department.
-In 1979, the college named him an Extraordinary Professor, and in 1980, he became a Full Professor.
-Duarte Rodrigues served as the Director of the FSCH from 1988-1993 and associate dean of the university from 2001-2002.
-From 2002-05, he chaired the college's Scientific Council.
+In 1979, the college named him an extraordinary professor, and in 1980, he became a full professor.
+Duarte Rodrigues served as the director of the FSCH from 1988 to 1993 and associate dean of the university from 2001 to 2002.
+From 2002 to 2005, he chaired the college's Scientific Council.
 He serves on the editorial boards of the journals Contemporânea, Em Questão, Fronteiras, Communicare, Conexão, and Rastros, and has been a visiting researcher at the School for Advanced Studies in the Social Sciences (Paris), the University of Brasília and the Federal University of Pará.

 Duarte Rodrigues retired in April 2012.
 On 15 November 2012, he gave his last lecture at UNL, titled "Acerca das regras da sociabilidade" ("On the Rules of Socialability").
 In May 2014, he was the keynote speaker for the Cumulus Conference of the University of Aveiro.
 Speaking to journalists later the same year, he criticized the Portuguese national exam for a linguistically confused question, calling it "huge nonsense".
 A Festschrift in Duarte Rodrigues' honor, titled Comunicação e linguagens: Novas Convergências ("Communication and Languages: New Convergences"), was released in December 2015.

 Duarte Rodrigues and Christiane H.M.N.
 Arnold (b.
 1949) have two children, Pierre (b.
 1971) and Cécile Rodrigues (b.
 1972).